mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

 Both `docs-state-backend.md` and `iteration-summary.md` follow the same principles:

 - **docs-state-backend.md**
+  - This file tracks the current documentation state of the backend (`/MicroM/core`).
+  - It should record the latest checked out commit hash and branch name. (the one that is being documented)
   - Organized by namespace.
   - Notes coverage of XML comments, missing pages, and incomplete docs.
   - Always updated after a baseline verification run.